Stability and Convergence of HDG Schemes under Minimal Regularity: Introduction

 \subsection{Related Results}

-Discontinuous Galerkin (DG) methods for elliptic problems have been intensively studied for the past three half--century giving rise to a vast variety of schemes and an extensive body of literature.
-For this reason only a brief summary and closely related results are reviewed here.
-Originally DG schemes were constructed using primal formulation of the elliptic equation \cite{Ar82,Gu21,OdBuBa98,Ri08,RiWh99,WaYe13}, and, motivated by DG schemes for hyperbolic problems, many subsequent developments utilized a mixed formulation involving the interelement fluxes \cite{BrFo91, CoSh98,CoBeKa05,Co00,WaYe14}.
+Discontinuous Galerkin (DG) methods for elliptic problems have been intensively studied for the past half--century, giving rise to a vast variety of schemes and an extensive body of literature.
+For this reason, only a brief summary and closely related results are reviewed here.
+Originally DG schemes were constructed using a primal formulation of the elliptic equation \cite{Ar82,Gu21,OdBuBa98,Ri08,RiWh99,WaYe13}, and, motivated by DG schemes for hyperbolic problems, many subsequent developments utilized a mixed formulation involving the interelement fluxes \cite{BrFo91, CoSh98,CoBeKa05,Co00,WaYe14}.
 The function spaces for these schemes are piecewise polynomial subspaces of $\Ltwo$ over a triangulation $\calT_h$ of the domain, and a unified analysis of these schemes was developed in \cite{ArBrCoMa02}.
-The approach also exerts a significant impact on a range of other scientific challenges, including Maxwell's equations \cite{cockburn2004locally,du2020unified}, Boltzmann equations \cite{cheng2011brief,chung2020generalized,jaiswal2019discontinuous}, Multiscale problems \cite{efendiev2009multiscale, hou2015sparse, efendiev2022efficient}, and phase-field problems \cite{chen2023superconvergence, kay2009discontinuous,xia2007local}, among others.
-The HDG scheme introduced by Cockburn et. al. \cite{nguyen2010hybridizable,cockburn2016static,cockburn2009unified,cockburn2004characterization} is a mixed formulation of the equation with an additional scalar valued variable defined on the $d-1$ skeleton of the triangulation which plays the role of a trace of the solution.
-In contrast with other schemes which express the interelement flux as functions (jumps, averages, etc.) of the variables in the adjacent elements, the HDG fluxes on an element boundary depend only upon the variables associated with that element and the traces on the skeleton.
+DG schemes have been utilized and analysed for a vast number of problems including, for example, Maxwell's equations \cite{cockburn2004locally,du2020unified}, Boltzmann equations \cite{cheng2011brief,chung2020generalized,jaiswal2019discontinuous}, multiscale problems \cite{efendiev2009multiscale, hou2015sparse, efendiev2022efficient}, and phase-field problems \cite{chen2023superconvergence, kay2009discontinuous,xia2007local}, among others.

+The HDG scheme introduced by Cockburn et al. \cite{nguyen2010hybridizable,cockburn2016static,cockburn2009unified,cockburn2004characterization} is a mixed formulation of the equation with an additional scalar valued variable defined on the $d-1$ skeleton of the triangulation which plays the role of a trace of the solution.
+In contrast with other schemes that express the interelement flux as functions (jumps, averages, etc.) of the variables in the adjacent elements, the HDG fluxes on an element boundary depend only upon the variables associated with that element and the traces on the skeleton.
 For linear problems, static condensation at the element level results in a linear system of equations for the traces.